niltnir/personal-ssg/pages/prose.md

 loopholes, and mistakes in my logic that will debunk many of the conclusions I write about.

-In other words, I will be wrong about many things I write, even if only temporarily.
+In other words, I will be wrong about many things I write temporarily or not.
 But these are necessary steps in a journey towards uncovering more truths.
 This may come off as untrustworthy and inconsistent, but alas, humans are mere blobs of flesh that only learn from failures and mistakes.
 I'd like to be bold and later found wrong rather than be conservative and state the obvious.

 `(inject '(hr))`